rust-lang/rust/CONTRIBUTING.md

 `LintPass` with one or more of its default methods overridden.
 See the existing lints for examples of this.

-If want to add a new lint or change existing ones apart from bugfixing, it's also a good idea to give the [stability guaratees][rfc_stability] and [lint categories][rfc_lint_cats] sections of the [Clippy 1.0 RFC][clippy_rfc] a quick read.
+If you want to add a new lint or change existing ones apart from bugfixing, it's also a good idea to give the [stability guaratees][rfc_stability] and [lint categories][rfc_lint_cats] sections of the [Clippy 1.0 RFC][clippy_rfc] a quick read.